CEO / Managing Director

 "Visualizations are often seen as static - a series of pictures taken after the fact.
 With contemporary advances in tools and technology we've turned this notion around.

 Through close collaboration between different disciplines, we render evolving representations of every aspect of a store - throughout the entire creative process.

 In developing ideas and constantly testing them with believable imagery, we uncover a granular account of design that seamlessly goes from ball bearings to big picture."

 production & implementation

-is the CEO of Reactor Products, our implementation arm, leads our work with bringing the concepts we create into the real world, through sourcing, piloting and roll-out management.
+is managing our tender management, production and implementation work, bringing the concepts we create into the real world, through sourcing, piloting and roll-out management.
 He has over 20 years of expertise in his field and is a leading shop-fitting authority and manages tender and hardware sourcing processes for a large number of our clients.